sfgz/sfgz-basics/README.md

 # sfgz-basics
 Basic Extensions with design and re-used functions.
 Contains 6 Extension-files.
+Runs the User-Administration with import from Intranet-Sek II API and Downloads.

 Import the file within Typo3 as extensions.